Travis d'Arnaud Preview, Player Props: Braves vs. Phillies

-Travis d'Arnaud -- with an on-base percentage of .179 in his past 10 games, 115 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the Philadelphia Phillies, with Taijuan Walker on the mound, on September 11 at 1:05 PM ET.
+On Tuesday, Travis d'Arnaud (batting .128 in his past 10 games) and the Atlanta Braves face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Pirates.
+In his last game he had a hitless showing (0-for-5) against the Phillies.

 Travis d'Arnaud Game Info & Props vs. the Phillies